Raymond Dalmau: Career

 Dalmau grew up in Harlem, New York.
 From there he came to Puerto Rico for the first time in 1966, recruited by Raymond Burgos to reinforce the Piratas de Quebradillas in the BSN.
 At that time, players of Puerto Rican descent were recognized as imported into the tournament.

-Dalmau had a very immediate impact in the league despite been only 17 years old.
+Dalmau had a very immediate impact in the league despite being only 17 years old.
 In his rookie year he finished second in scoring with an average of 18.4 points and 8.3 rebounds.

 In 1968, Dalmau lead the league in scoring.
 He repeated as scoring champion in 1970, when he won his first championship as a member of the Piratas de Quebradillas.
 Dalmau, along with other 'Nuyoricans' such as Neftalí Rivera and Néstor Cora in the Piratas team, dominated in the BSN league in the 1970s, reaching the BSN finals eight times and winning the championship on four occasions including back to back to back titles in 1977, 1978 and 1979.
 He won the BSN Most Valuable Player award three times.

 He was in conversations in 1975 to sign a contract with the former Utah Stars in the ABA (American basketball association) but he declined to maintain his amateur status.
 Professional basketball players were not allowed at that time to play for their countries in international competition.

 In 1982, Dalmau and Quebradillas returned to the BSN finals, but they lost to Mario Morales and the Guaynabo Mets in six games.

 Dalmau participated in three Summer Olympics.
 He held the record for the most career points scored in the BSN league when he retired after scoring over 11,000 points in his career.
 He currently is in fifth place in the all-time scoring list and fourth in the all-time rebounding list of the BSN league.

 Throughout his career, he was known not only for his abilities on the court, but also for his competitive spirit, which led him to do his best even when paired against taller and stronger rivals in international competitions.